Đề ôn thi Đề thi vào lớp 10 Thái Nguyên môn Tiếng Anh - Mã đề TNG-150

 Question 24

-Maria and Ben are classmates talking during a break.
+Maria and Ben are talking about their families.

 Ben: __________